DooDoo.Love

 Yes.
 Most .io games are HTML5-based and work on mobile browsers.
 Some also have dedicated mobile apps, but the browser version usually works fine on both iOS and Android.

-Why are .io games so laggy sometimes?
+Why are .io games sometimes laggy?

 What was the first .io game?